1977–78 Segunda División B

 The 1977–78 Segunda División B was the first season of Segunda División B, the third highest level of the Spanish football league system.
 The league was made up of last 4 teams from 1976-77 Segunda División and 2nd to 10th teams from 1976-77 Tercera División.
 In concept, the Segunda División B was identical to the old Tercera Division, which was now reduced to two divisions.
 First and 2nd in each group were promoted to Segunda División, and the bottom three were relegated to the Tercera División.

+The division consisted of two geographic groups.
+Racing de Ferrol were the Group I champions and AD Almería were the Group II champions.

 Group 1

 A total of 20 teams will contest the group, including 1 relegated from the Segunda División and 19 promoted from the Tercera División.